jranke/mkin/README.md

 members for the
 [r-forge project](http://r-forge.r-project.org/R/?group_id=615) are welcome as well.
 Generally, the source code of the latest CRAN version should be available there.
+You can also browse the source code at [cgit.jrwb.de/mkin](http://cgit.jrwb.de/mkin).